DiedeSeldeslachts/6-letter-word-challenge/6LetterWords/README.md

 Since the original challenge did not specify if segements of words could be reused, i have made the assumption that they can be reused.

+The output can be found in the directory where you executed the dotnet run command after running the project in a file called output.txt.

 # Original challenge

 ## 6 letter words